-I talk about cleaning a lot because we all make messes.
-I am the type of person who cannot function in a messy home.
-I have tried not to let messes bother me, and I'm not as bad as Danny Tanner.
-I don't have the time and dedication it takes to have an immaculate house.
-If I do not speed clean every day, my house can get pretty dirty.
+When my home is messy, I cannot function.
+I try not to let messes bother me, and I'm not as obsessive as Danny Tanner.
+I wish I had the time and commitment needed to have a spotless home.
+If I do not speed clean every day, my home get's dirty.

-You will never be able to clean your kitchen or bathroom in five minutes or less without the right tools.
+You can never clean your kitchen or bathroom in five minutes or fewer without the proper tools.
 Multitasking products can save a lot of time.

 Keep your spaces as clear as possible as clutter will make speed cleaning impossible.
-You will be moving so many things and putting so much away that it will slow you down.
+Moving many things and putting them away takes too long.
 You’re better off tidying your spaces daily, which means not spending half of Saturday cleaning.

-Remove things that are not in use from counters.
-Seldomly used appliances go into the pantry.
-I have a cute basket on the vanity in the bathroom that stores items I have to sort and put away later.
-It’s all right to cut a few corners sometimes to get things done even faster.
+Remove items not in use from counters.
+Seldom used appliances go into the pantry.
+I have a cute basket on the vanity in the bathroom that stores items I have to sort and put aside later.
+It’s fine to cut a few corners sometimes to get things done even quicker.

 Get a cleanser that can tackle everything.
 You won’t have to go back and forth or lug cleaning supplies.
-Check the bottles of cleaning supplies; if it doesn't work on most of your surfaces, do not waste your money.
+Check the bottles of cleaning supplies; if the cleaner doesn't work on most of your surfaces do not waste your money.
 Instead of paper towels use a flat cloth diaper.
-It’s faster, more absorbent, and huge.
-The less time you spend getting a clean paper towel, the faster the job will get done and the less waste there is.
+A flat diaper is faster, more absorbent, and huge.
+The less time you spend getting a clean paper towel, quicker the job will get done and is the eco and wallet friendly choice.

-Ditch wet dusting and only do it bi-weekly.
-Instead, use a wool duster; if you have one, grab it and go very quickly.
-Because my spaces mostly clutter free, I can dust the living room and bedroom in about 2 minutes.
-Wet Dusting takes me about ten minutes.
+Ditch wet dusting and wet dust every other week.
+Buy a lambs wool duster; if you have one they are wonderful and help you dust fast.
+Because my spaces are clutter free, I can dust the living room and bedroom in 2 minutes.
+Wet Dusting takes me ten minutes.

-Do not bother to dust hard to reach places.
-Use compressed air dusters its sold in the electronics department.
-If you do this a few times a week, the dust bunnies won't pile up.
+Do not dust hard to get places.
+Use compressed air dusters sold in the electronics department.
+If you do this a few times a month, the dust bunnies won't accumulate.

 Clean your entire shower or tub once a week, including the walls, side, and ledges.
-Once or twice a week, spray the tub with a cleaner that does most of the work.
-Start cleaning the rest of the bathroom, then spot clean any gunk off the walls.
-Wipe your tub out with a sponge quickly.
+Twice a week spray the tub with a cleaner that will remove most of the grime without scouring.
+Clean the rest of the bathroom, then spot clean any gunk off the walls.
+Wipe your tub out with a sponge don't worry about scrubbing.
 On the weekend, it won't take as long to scour.

 Bathrooms are simple.
-Start at the mirror with that all-purpose cleaner, and wipe the counter and sink.
-Quickly clean the cabinets and baseboards if they need it.
+Start at the mirror with that all-purpose cleaner and wipe the counter and sink.
+Spot clean the cabinets and baseboards if they need it.
 Wipe out the sink with multi-purpose cleaner.
-Wipe the toilet down quickly.
-Most people don’t have huge bathrooms, so this shouldn’t take long at all.
-It takes me about 3 minutes.
+Clean the toilet.
+This shouldn’t take long in homes with smaller bathrooms.
+I take 3 minutes.

 Scrub the toilet bowl and use one of those drop-in tablets.
 You won't have to clean the bowl as often.
 The cheap toilet tabs with borax work great.
 No need to buy fancy ones.

 Fire up the vacuum once a day.
 Go around things, don't worry about moving furniture.
-Worry about cleaning under things like the coffee table only do this once or twice a week.
-Cutting corners like this likely won't show, and it saves you time.
+Clean under the coffee table and similar furniture only once or twice a week.
+Cutting corners like this won't show and saves you time.

-Stop sweeping the floors.
-Seriously, it takes too long.
+Stop sweeping the floors that takes too long.
 You miss stuff no matter what.
 Use the wood floor mode on the vacuum, or use a Swiffer.
 Every other day, use wet pads after the dry ones.
 It’s fast and easy.
-Mop once a week with a real mop if you want.
-Since I stopped Sweeping and started using the Swiffer daily, it takes me fewer than 5 minutes to do the floors.
+Mop once a week with a real mop.
+Since I stopped Sweeping and used the Swiffer daily, I take fewer than 5 minutes to do the floors.
 Our socks stay white.

-I suggest getting a basket that you can stuff the food that ends up on the kitchen counter.
-The kitchen will look neater, and you won't have to move a lot of food when cleaning.
+I suggest getting a basket you can stuff the food that ends up on the kitchen counter.
+The kitchen will look neater, and you won't need to move a lot of food when cleaning.
 Use a multi-purpose cleaner and start with the counters.
-Clean the cabinets and drawers where they are touched the most, and wipe out the sink.
+Clean the cabinets and drawers where handled the most and wipe out the sink.

 Don’t overlook the main living space.
-Give the couch a quick fluff, and tidy the surfaces quickly.
-At this time take the things that do not belong and put them where they do.
+Give the couch a quick fluff, and tidy the surfaces pronto.
+Return misplaced items to where they belong.

-By taking care of something every day quickly, it won't become a giant mess to be dealt with later.
-Hang in there if you hate cleaning or are struggling to keep up.
-Cut some corners, and cut yourself some slack.
+By taking care of something every day even hastily keeps it from turning into a giant mess you must clean with later.
+Hang tight if you hate cleaning or are trying to keep up.
+Cut corners and cut yourself some slack.
 Try cleaning quickly daily and see how you feel after a week.
 Sometimes you have to fake it to make it.